 Figure S4.
 A profile of particle abundances at different sizes and depths, collected on January 13 beginning at 06:13 at ETNP Station P2.
-Horizontal blue lines indicate the surface and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.
+Horizontal blue lines indicate the top and bottom of the ODZ, while the horizontal green line indicates the base of the photic zone.
 (A) Numbers of observed particles.
 As the x axis is log transformed, zeros are indicated as points along the Y axis.
 Vertical black lines indicate 1 and 5 observed particles, respectively.
 (B) Particle numbers normalized to volume sampled and particle size bin width.
 (C) Smoothed and extrapolated particle abundances, based on a negative binomial GAM that predicts particle abundance form size and depth.